PtFEM/PtFEM.jl/README.md

 Pkg.test("PtFEM")
 ```

-As this shows, the package has not yet been published and is currently only available through cloning from my github account.
+As above lines show, the package has not yet been published and is currently only available through cloning from my github account.
 The authors have given permission to publish the Julia version of the PtFEM toolkit.
 Please refer to [LICENSE](https://github.com/goedman/PtFEM.jl/blob/master/LICENSE.md) for more details.

 Examples are in the examples/...  subdirectories.
 Please note that several examples use [Plots.jl](https://juliaplots.github.io) based graphics.
-I have not made Plots.jl REQUIREd for PtFEM.jl.
 In the test directory there is a [runexamples](https://github.com/PtFEM/PtFEM.jl/blob/master/test/runexamples.jl) script that will run all examples.

  PtFEM will always remain the primary documentation for this package.
 Additional programming documentation will be available through Julia's documentor package, e.g. after installing the package: